5 Steps of How to Build Web Applications [Updated]

 • Integration with databases and external services

 For successful web app development, it is important to follow clean code principles and use version control systems such as Git.
 This will help keep your code organized and facilitate teamwork.
-For example, using a version control system allows you to track changes to your code, roll back to previous versions, and work on your project with other developers.
+For example, using a version control system allows you to track changes to your code, roll back to previous versions, and work on your project with other developers while learning how to create web applications.

 Testing and Debugging

 Once web app development is complete, thorough testing and debugging should be performed.
+This ensures the web application development process yields a quality product.
 This includes:

 • Unit testing of individual components